icedream/docker-factorio/README.md

         icedream/factorio:0.14.21 \
         /opt/factorio/bin/x64/factorio --create /data/saves/my-save.zip

-After that you can use the givena volumes for running the server, for example using Docker Compose!
+After that you can use the given volumes for running the server, for example using Docker Compose!

 ### Example Docker Compose file